kevinblumenfeld/Posh365/README.md

 ### `Migrate from Hybrid to Office 365`
-> note: each command GUI is presented for user select
+> *Note*: each command presents a GUI for selection and confirmation

 **New-MailboxMove** Creates new move requests
 ```powershell